fenderglass/kolmogorov-lab/_pages/research.md

 Flye is good for assembly of human genomes using ultra-long Oxford Nanopore sequencing data (such as [NA12878](https://github.com/nanopore-wgs-consortium/NA12878) or [CHM13](https://github.com/nanopore-wgs-consortium/CHM13)).
-We are now working on the new [metaFlye](https://www.biorxiv.org/content/10.1101/637637v1) algorithm for metagenome assembly using long reads.

 We develop the long-read assembly methods with the help of our collaborators from [Rob Knight's lab](https://knightlab.ucsd.edu/),